Pandemic H1N1/09 virus

 The pandemic H1N1/09 virus is a swine origin influenza A virus subtype H1N1 strain that was responsible for the 2009 swine flu pandemic.
-This strain is often called swine flu by the public media.
-For other names, see the Nomenclature section below.
+This strain is often called swine flu by the public media due to the prevailing belief that it originated in pigs.
+The virus is believed to have originated around September 2008 in central Mexico.

+The H1N1 pandemic of 2009 was the first public health emergency of international concern designated by the World Health Organization.
+While H1N1/09 was the primary strain of flu seen that year, it was not unusually contagious or lethal.

+Most cases were mild, although those who had to be hospitalized were often severely ill.
+In the fall of 2009, between 15 and 33% of those hospitalized with H1N1 in the Southern Hemisphere were taken to the ICU.
+One clinician remarked that the pandemic was "like two diseases" because of the stark difference between mild and severe cases, with few falling in between.

 Viral characteristics

 The virus is a novel strain of the influenza virus, for which existing vaccines against seasonal flu provided no protection.
 A study at the U.S. Centers for Disease Control and Prevention (CDC) published in May 2009 found that children had no preexisting immunity to the new strain but that adults, particularly those over 60, had some degree of immunity.
 Children showed no cross-reactive antibody reaction to the then-new strain, while adults aged 18 to 64 had 6–9%, and older adults 34%.
 Much reporting of early analysis repeated that the strain contained genes from five different flu viruses: North American swine influenza, North American avian influenza, human influenza, and two swine influenza viruses typically found in Asia and Europe.
 Further analysis showed that several of the proteins of the virus are most similar to strains that cause mild symptoms in humans, leading virologist Wendy Barclay to suggest that the virus was unlikely to cause severe symptoms for most people.
 Other leading researchers indicated that all segments of the virus were in fact swine in origin, despite it being a multiple reassortment.
 The first complete genome sequence of the pandemic strain was deposited in public databases on April 27, 2009, by scientists from the U.S. Centers for Disease Control and Prevention in Atlanta.
 Scientists in Winnipeg later completed the full genetic sequencing of viruses from Mexico and Canada on May 6, 2009.